SpaceX launches rescue mission for 2 NASA astronauts who are stuck in space until next year

 “We’ve got a dynamic challenge ahead of us,” Hague said after arriving from Houston last weekend.
 “We know each other and we’re professionals and we step up and do what’s asked of us.”

 SpaceX has long been the leader in NASA’s commercial crew program, established as the space shuttles were retiring more than a decade ago.
-SpaceX beat Boeing in delivering astronauts to the space station in 2020 and it’s now up to 10 crew flights for NASA.
+SpaceX beat Boeing in delivering astronauts to the space station in 2020, and it is now up to 10 crew flights for NASA.

 Boeing has struggled with a variety of issues over the years, repeating a Starliner test flight with no one on board after the first one veered off course.
 The Starliner that left Wilmore and Williams in space landed without any issues in the New Mexico desert on Sept.
 6, and has since returned to Kennedy Space Center.
 A week ago, Boeing’s defense and space chief was replaced.